 Arash Laghaie is a GSEFM PhD student working at the Chair of Professor Otter.

-He is interested in developing new statistical methods to improve inference, particularly from experimental data.
-Arash uses Bayesian statistics (e.g. Bayesian hierarchical models) as the main toolbox for his research.
-He earned a bachelor’s degree in computer science from Shahid Beheshti University in Tehran and a MBA from Purdue University.
+He is interested in modeling attention in consumer choice and developing new statistical methods to improve inference from datasets used in marketing research.
+Arash uses Bayesian statistics as the main toolbox for his research.
+He earned a bachelor’s degree in computer science from Shahid Beheshti University and a MBA from Purdue University.

-"Bridging between Hypothetical and Incentivized Choice", Joint work with Thomas Otter
+"Bridging between Hypothetical and Incentivized Choice" (Job market paper)

 “Greenwashing Susceptibility”, Joint work with Sarah Nieß and Torsten Bornemann